Lucretiel/NPproject3/README.md

     sudo apt-get update
     sudo apt-get -y install python3.4

-Once python3.4 is installed, you can run the chat server.
+Once Python 3.4 is installed, you can run the chat server.
 You have a number of different options.
-The server is shipped with a standard setup.py, meaning you can install it globally to your system or locally to a virtualenv.
-You can also just run the main module, making sure that you've set your `PYTHONPATH` correctly.
+The server is shipped with a standard `setup.py`, meaning you can install it globally to your system or locally to a virtualenv.
+This has the advantage of creating the `chat_server` binary specified in the project and placing it in your `$PATH` You can also just run the main module.

 1. For all run variants, first make sure to navigate to the root directory of the project (the one with `setup.py`) in it.
 2. To install globally:
-    1. Run:

-    sudo python3.4 setup.py install
+    sudo python3.4 setup.py install  # Install globally to system

-    2. If installation completed successfully, you can now run `chat_server` or `npchat_server` at the shell:

-    chat_server [args]
+    chat_server [args]  # Run

 3. To install to a virtualenv:
-    1. Create the virtualenv:

-    python3.4 -m venv ./env
+    python3.4 -m venv ./env  # Create the virtualenv source env/bin/activate  # Activate the virtualenv

-    2. Activate the virtualenv:

-    source env/bin/activate

-    3. Install.
-No sudo is needed because it is being installed to a local directory.

-    python3.4 setup.py
+    python3.4 setup.py       # Install

-    4. If the installation completed successfully, you can now run `chat_server` or `npchat_server` at the shell:

-    chat_server [args]
+    chat_server [args]       # Run

 4. To just run:
-    1. Create a virtualenv

-    python3.4 -m venv ./env

-    2. Activate the virtualenv

-    source env/bin/activate

-    3. Run the main module:

-    python3.4 -m npchat.server.main [args]
+    python3.4 -m npchat.server.main [args]  # Run the main module

 Running Notes
 -------------